vitaliiivanovspryker/neuron-ai/CONTRIBUTING.md

-# Contributing to Inspector for Laravel
+# Contributing to Neuron AI Framework

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to the Inspector Laravel package.
+The following is a set of guidelines for contributing to the Neuron AI Framework.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## I don't want to read this whole thing I just have a question!!!